Baritone horn: Developments in North America

-By the early 1930s, the narrow bore bass bugle in G used up until then had evolved into the baritone bugle (originally known as a bass baritone), with a wider bore, pitched in G with a single piston valve that lowered the pitch a fourth into D. Ludwig (then a subsidiary of C. G. Conn) called theirs the "Baro-tone" bugle.
+By the early 1930s, the narrow bore bass bugle in G used until then had evolved into the baritone bugle (originally known as a bass baritone), with a wider bore.
+Also in G, it had a single piston valve that lowered the pitch a fourth, into D. Ludwig (then a subsidiary of C. G. Conn) called theirs the "Baro-tone" bugle.
 In the following decade, an additional semitone rotary valve was added, then replaced with a second F piston valve as permitted by a rule change in 1967.
-By 1990, Drum Corps International (DCI), the governing body for competitive drum and bugle corps in North America, changed the rules to permit three-valved instruments in any key, not just G. This allowed instruments common in other band movements to be used in the ensemble, including both regular and bell-forward marching versions of B♭ baritones and euphoniums.
+By 2000, Drum Corps International (DCI), the governing body for competitive drum and bugle corps in North America, changed the rules to permit three-valved instruments in any key, not just G. This allowed instruments common in other band movements to be used in the ensemble, including both regular and bell-forward marching versions of B baritones and euphoniums.